🤔 What's your county's water quality?

 Comprehensive Overview of Water Quality in St. Pete Beach, Pinellas County

-The second one is the out-of-date sewer infrastructure that may get flooded during heavy rain or storm surge.
-These spills may empty wastewater that is untreated or partially treated into the coastal waters, causing health warnings and temporary beach closures.
+Another concern is the aging sewer infrastructure, which can experience overflows during periods of high rainfall or storm surge.
+These overflows can discharge untreated or partially treated wastewater into coastal waters, leading to health advisories and temporary beach closures.

 State and Local Efforts to Improve Water Quality in St. Pete Beach

-Pinellas County has also invested in modernization of wastewater infrastructure, such as improvement of sewer lines, lift stations, and treatment plants, to minimize chances of possible spills.
-Moreover, stormwater retrofit and green infrastructure installations of permeable pavers and rain gardens are coming in to manage urban runoffs.
+Pinellas County has invested in modernizing wastewater infrastructure, including upgrades to sewer lines, lift stations, and treatment facilities to reduce the risk of spills.
+In addition, stormwater retrofits and green infrastructure installations such as permeable pavers and rain gardens are helping manage urban runoff.

-Climate Change Effects on St Pete Beach Water Quality
+Impact of Climate Change on Water Quality in St. Pete Beach

 Enter your email for exclusive deals and discounts